Saturday was Trump's worst day as president. And Monday didn't help.

 It was a necessary course correction by the President.
 Here's the problem: It came two days too late.

-In painging this as a "both sides do it" situation in his initial reaction -- it wasn't and isn't -- Trump effectively threw his hands up in the face of a moment of morality.
+In painting this as a "both sides do it" situation in his initial reaction -- it wasn't and isn't -- Trump effectively threw his hands up in the face of a moment of morality.
 Simply put: There is a right and a wrong answer when it comes to dealing with bigots.

 The right answer is to condemn them and their belief system loudly and completely, leaving no room for ambiguity.
 The wrong answer is to not name them, to cast the events in Charlottesville as an example of both-sides-do-it-ism and make your statement vague enough that it can be interpreted in any way shape or form as condoning this sort of behavior.